iNavFlight/inav-configurator/README.md

 INAV Configurator comes `as is`, without any warranty and support from authors.
 If you found a bug, please create an issue on [GitHub](https://github.com/iNavFlight/inav-configurator/issues).

 The GitHub issue tracker is reserved for bugs and other technical problems.
-If you do not know how to setup everything, the hardware is not working or have any other _support_ problem, please consult:
+If you do not know how to set up everything, the hardware is not working, or have any other _support_ problem, please consult:

 * [INAV Discord Server](https://discord.gg/peg2hhbYwN)
 * [INAV Official on Facebook](https://www.facebook.com/groups/INAVOfficial)